neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 So, at this point, I have a great sense of the larger goals I want to achieve, but little idea how to actually achieve them in terms of day-to-day tasks. __It's time to make each goals actionable.__

-Each project has an associated list of actionable to-do items. _'Build a website'_, for example translates into a 100 differention action items, from _'Research and pick a platform to develop on'_ to _'Get the favicon working'_ to _'Fill out about page'._
+Each project has an associated list of actionable to-do items. _'Build a website'_, for example translates into a 100 different action items, from _'Research and pick a platform to develop on'_ to _'Get the favicon working'_ to _'Fill out about page'._

 __In other words, we need to streamline action on a project by listing out the more finely grained day-to-day actions that achieve a giant project.__ These tasks need to be written in such a way that you could physically do them with no ambiguity about how to do them.
 Below are a couple examples of non-actionable tasks made actionable.